realworldocaml/book/book/testing/README.md

 # Testing

-Testing is not the best loved part of software engineering, often feeling like a painful distraction from the work of building out the functionality of a project.
-OCaml's type-system can make testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time makes it seem like that testing isn't all that important.
+Testing is not the best-loved part of programming.
+Writing tests can be paintstaking and dreary work, and it can feel like a distraction from the core work of creating new features.
+At first blush, OCaml's type-system makes testing seem even less appealing, since the type system's ability to squash many kinds of bugs at compile time catches lots of mistakes that you would otherwise need to write tests to protect against.

-But make no mistake, clever types notwithstanding, testing is essential for developing and evolving complex software systems.
-The goal of this chapter is to teach you more about how to write effective tests in OCaml, and to teach you some of the best tools for doing so.
+But make no mistake, clever types notwithstanding, testing is essential for developing and evolving reliable software systems.
+And OCaml's type system, viewed properly, is an aid to testing, not a reason to avoid it.

+The goal of this chapter is to teach you more about how to write effective tests in OCaml, and to teach you some of the best tools for the job.
 Tooling is especially important in the context of testing because one of the things that prevents people from doing as much testing as they should is the sheer tedium of it.
 But with the right tools in hand, writing tests can be lightweight and fun.
 And when testing is fun, a lot more testing gets done.

-Before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools in the first place.
+Before talking about the testing tools that are available in OCaml, let's discuss at a high level what we want out of our tests and our testing tools.

 ## What makes for good tests?